maptimeLA/opendataday/README.md

 ## Follow along at: [https://maptimela.github.io/opendataday](https://maptimela.github.io/opendataday)
 MaptimeLA workshop as part of Open Data Day

+Use the left/right arrow keys or Page Up/Page Down to advance slides.
+Mouse click advancement has been disabled to allow clicking links from the slides.

 # Objective
 In this tutorial we will learn:
 * what QGIS is